microsoft/cpp_client_telemetry/examples/swift/README.md

 # SwiftWrapperApp

-Contains a simple xcode project to import and showcase swift wrappers package.
+Contains a simple Xcode project to import and showcase swift wrappers package.

 Details:
 - Imports